-Hospitalisations of women assaulted by a spouse or partner continue to rise at an average of 2.8 per cent per year between 2002-2003 to 2016-2017 in Australia.
-The rate among women has increased from 27 to 38 hospitalisations per 100,000 population.
-For males, the rate was relatively stable between 2002-2003 to 2016-2017, increasing from 5.3 to 6.6 hospitalisations per 100,000 population.
+Hospitalisations of women assaulted by a spouse or partner continue to rise at an average of 2.8% per year between 2002-03 to 2016-17 in Australia, when the rate increased from 27 to 38 hospitalisations per 100,000 population.
+For males, the rate was relatively stable during this time, increasing from 5.3 to 6.6 hospitalisations per 100,000 population.

 Figure 7.
-Age-standardised rate of assault hospitalisations where the perpetrator was a spouse or partner, by sex, 2002-2013 to 2016-2017.
+Age-standardised rate of assault hospitalisations where the perpetrator was a spouse or partner, by sex, 2002-13 to 2016-17 was estimated only for women, as the evidence in past literature to identify the causally linked diseases and the amount of increased risk was available only for women^{14,15}.